-The Purchasing and Contracts personnel will ensure that appropriate quotes, bids, or proposals are received and that the project is awarded by the appropriate level of authority.
-Upon award, a purchase order or Contract will be issued in accordance with the Purchasing Policy.
+Purchasing and Contracts personnel shall ensure that appropriate quotes, bids, or proposals are received and that the project is awarded by the appropriate level of authority.
+Upon award, an Order or Contract will be issued in accordance with the Purchasing Administrative Code.